-If you consider yourself a “gym rat,” then you should consider how this might affect your tattoo aftercare.
+If you are a frequent gym attendee, then you should consider how this might affect your tattoo aftercare.

 The Best Time to Schedule Your Tattoo Appointment

-The time of day is entirely up to you, but make sure you eat a good meal at least two hours prior to your apartment.
-Consider making changes to your gym schedule if you workout a lot, as excessive sweating can interrupt the healing process.
+The time of day is entirely up to you, though make sure you eat a good meal at least two hours prior to your appointment.
+Contemplate making changes to your gym schedule if you workout a lot, as excessive sweating can interrupt the healing process.